 Can I send resources or coins by post?

-You can hand in coins or resources to your account for use in downtime at the end of every event, but if you forget then you can post them to our head office address.
+You can hand in coins or resources to your account for use in downtime at the end of every event.
+Please only hand in items which you are capable of using in the next downtime: it is not a banking service for you to keep stuff safe.
+GOD closes at 17:00 hrs on the Sunday of the event and all hand ins must be in the hand in crate by then.
+If you forget then you can post them to our head office address.
 Please make sure you include your name, character name and CID as well as a list of what resources you are posting.
 Please appreciate that it always takes a few days for parcels to reach us.

 When do I get the benefit of my upgrade?